droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Grading
 <img class="img-right" src="../img/grading.jpg">
 An overall grade will be computed from the module preparation quizzes and assignments described in the ["Course Workflow" section](#course-workflow) and a capstone assignment.
 Module preparation quizzes and assignments not submitted by the due date time will not be accepted (*but please contact me to let me know the circumstances for not being able to complete the work on time*).
-However, **you can request (via e-mail to) a 24-h extension for up to three assignments.**
+However, **you can request (via e-mail to) a 24-h extension for up to three Preparation Guides and three Module Assignments.**

 The capstone assignment is an opportunity for you to show a synthetic understanding of all material from throughout the course.
 The assignment will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
 I will provide you with an explicit study guide approximately one week before the assignment is due.